 I hate to say it, but I think that is bad advice.
 What I find ironic is that this comes right after he talks about how:

-- The National Institutes of Health (NIH) used to fund about about about 7% of grant proposals, when it used to fund about 30%.
+• The National Institutes of Health (NIH) funds about 7% of grant proposals, when it used to fund about 30%.

 Many scientists seem unwilling to face is the possibility that the party is over.* For all we know, a young scientist may never see U.S. federal research agencies funding 30% of grant proposals.
 (I’d be stunned to see a return to a 20% success rate.)